Chapter 1:

 Eventually, we reached the schoolhouse.
 It sat on the far side of the canal, where the village split—the northern groves where Yun and I lived, and the wheat fields to the south.

 “It’s quiet,” Yun said.
 I nodded.
 I half-expected to find our teacher still here.
-He lived in the back and rarely left.
+He had lived in the back and rarely left.
 I stepped inside, bracing myself for blood or something worse.
 But aside from a trail of ants, there was nothing.

 It had been over a day since my brother had nursed.
 I didn’t know what else to give him.
 “I think he’ll be fine,” I said.
 “He seems to like it.”

+We ate quietly—bread and cuts of salted tomato.
+Outside, the storm whispered.
 Yun finally broke the silence.
 “We have to get out of here.
 Everyone is gone.”

 I spoke up.
 “Then why leave us?
 Why take some and not others?”